NHL Winter Classic: Documentary series

 In 2010, the NHL and HBO announced a four-part documentary series as part of the build-up to the 2011 Winter Classic.
 The series, entitled 24/7: Road to the NHL Winter Classic, gave HBO exclusive access to the teams that were participating in the game.
 HBO went on to air two more editions in 2012 and 2014.

-For the 2015, 2016 and 2017 Winter Classics, the NHL partnered with Epix to air another series of four-part documentaries.
+For the 2015, 2016, and 2017 Winter Classics, the NHL partnered with Epix to air another series of four-part documentaries.
 The first two editions carried the Road to the NHL Winter Classic brand, but the 2017 edition was retitled Road to the NHL Outdoor Classics with the inclusion of the NHL Centennial Classic as part of the buildup.

 Starting with the 2018 Winter Classic, the NHL opted to distribute the Road to the NHL Winter Classic series to its broadcast partners.
 In addition, each episode was made available on NHL.com and the league's social media pages.

 From 2010 to 2020, episodes of the series were produced by Ross Greenburg in conjunction with the NHL.
 Beginning in 2021, NHL Studios will oversee production of the series, with Steve Mayer as executive producer, and Jay Nelson and Steve Stern as producers.

 For the 2022 edition, the Road to the Winter Classic was aired as a five or eight-minute segment on the NHL on TNT postgame show as opposed to a standalone episode during the Greenburg era.
 Unlike previous seasons, the season finale did not include highlights of the Winter Classic itself.
 Each episode was made available on the Bleacher Report YouTube page.

+The Road to the Winter Classic series did not return for the 2023 edition though in 2024, the NHL resumed producing four half-hour episodes of the series but without the highlights from the game itself.
+The series was produced by Radan Films and NHL Productions.

 Impact

-Sports Illustrated columnist Dan Shaughnessy said of the new Winter Classic, "[N]ow hockey owns New Year's Day the way baseball owns the Fourth of July and football owns Thanksgiving."

 Its popularity in the United States led to the American Hockey League adopting a similar contest in 2010, the AHL Outdoor Classic, which it continued to organize each season through 2017–18.
-Both the Winter Classic and the earlier Cold War contest helped repopularize outdoor hockey at the college and university level, and several college organizations, minor and junior hockey leagues hold outdoor games each year.
-The Winter Classic also led to the revival of the Heritage Classic, an outdoor game featuring only Canadian NHL teams; and the creation of the NHL Stadium Series, another regular season event held at an outdoor venue.
+Both the Winter Classic and the earlier Cold War contest helped repopularize outdoor hockey at the college and university level, and several college organizations and minor and junior hockey leagues hold outdoor games each year.
+The Winter Classic also led to the revival of the Heritage Classic, an outdoor game featuring only Canadian NHL teams, as well as the creation of the NHL Stadium Series, another regular season event that is held at an outdoor venue.